Nicolechinasa/Deployment-of-a-HIPAA-compliant-hospital-management-application-on-the-Azure-platform./README.md

 Backend Creation and Configuration
 ==Network Security Configuration:
-* Set up NSG rules allowing TCP traffic on relevant ports (e.g., 8080 for backend communication).
+* Set up NSG rules allowing TCP traffic on relevant ports ; 8080 for backend communication, 22 for configuration access).

 == Server Access:
 * Used MobaXterm with private key access for secure server management.